 This WPPN is directly applicable to all Welsh public sector bodies and should be circulated (for information) within your organisation, particularly drawing it to the attention of those with a commissioning, procurement planning or contract management role.

-7. Actions required by contracting authorities
+7. Actions required by Welsh Public Sector bodies

-All contracting authorities should consider the potential benefits of reserving contracts under PCR Reg 20 or 77 provisions whether in whole or in part as part of their procurement planning procedures.
+All WPS bodies should consider the potential benefits of reserving contracts under PCR Reg 20 or 77 provisions whether in whole or in part as part of their procurement planning procedures.
 Annex 4 details other ways to engage with Regulation 20 and Regulation 77 eligible organisations, e.g. reserving lots within a contract or framework or by specific goods or services or reserving a percentage of the whole contract or a percentage of a Lot.

 8. Welsh Government Procurement Policy Statement (WPPS) relevance